Vessim: A Testbed for Carbon-Aware Applications and Systems

-\parag{Research opportunities} A versatile testbed enables research on various aspects across the stack, as depicted in Figure~\ref{fig:1}:
+\parag{Research opportunities} Using a co-simulation testbed enables research on various aspects related to the interplay of energy and computing systems, as shown in Figure~\ref{fig:1}:

-\begin{itemize} \item[\textbf{\circled{1}}] \textbf{Energy system composition.} While there are many solutions for evaluating the functionality and reliability of energy systems, there are no openly available tools for experimenting with its impact on the computing system.
-What is the effect of adding solar panels and batteries to an edge computing node?
-How much hydrogen storage does my energy-autonomous datacenter~\cite{SEPIA_DATAZERO_2019} require?
-What impact can be expected from future technologies such as solid-state batteries?
+\begin{itemize} \item[\textbf{\circled{1}}] \textbf{Energy system composition.} A co-simulation testbed facilitates rapid and cost-effective experimentation to determine optimal configurations for renewable power, batteries, or hydrogen storage~\cite{SEPIA_DATAZERO_2019} in datacenters.
+It enables parallel assessment of various compositions and exploration of otherwise expensive or inaccessible technologies.

-\item[\textbf{\circled{2}}] \textbf{Energy system abstractions.} Microgrids can constitute a variety of different energy producers, consumers, and storage types.
-However, most of the underlying complexities are not relevant to carbon-aware applications, and exposing low-level configuration can be considered unsafe.
-Simulation can be a valuable tool for exploring novel abstractions that are responsible for aggregating state of charge across different types of energy storage or virtualizing shared energy system infrastructure~\cite{Bashir_CaseForVirtualizingEnergySystem_2021}, for example.
+\item[\textbf{\circled{2}}] \textbf{Energy system abstractions.} Microgrids involve diverse producers, consumers, and storage types.
+While many complexities are irrelevant to carbon-aware applications, some are safety-critical.
+Configurable testbeds are valuable for experimenting with new abstractions, such as virtualizing the energy system~\cite{Bashir_CaseForVirtualizingEnergySystem_2021}.

-\item[\textbf{\circled{3}}] \textbf{Energy system interfaces.} The ecovisor proposed by Souza et al.~\cite{Souza_Ecovisor_2023} exposes the energy system through a REST API.
-However, their proposed interface currently only covers core functionality.
-A versatile testbed can help exploring open research questions on interfaces ranging from (i)~the integration of new energy system components and abstractions, (ii)~the handling of external data sources like weather forecasts, (iii)~the coordination of geo-distributed computing and energy systems, (iv)~the management of access control and permissions for different kinds of applications, and (v)~security aspects of exposing the energy system.
+\item[\textbf{\circled{3}}] \textbf{Energy system interfaces.} Our testbed enables research on new interfaces covering (i)~the integration of new components and abstractions, (ii)~the handling of external data like weather forecasts, (iii)~the coordination of geo-distributed computing and energy systems, and (iv)~security concerns when exposing the energy system.

-\item[\textbf{\circled{4}}] \textbf{Carbon-aware applications.} The research domain of car\-bon-aware computing is still young and many opportunities untapped.
-A co-simulation testbed gives computer scientists the opportunity to rapidly prototype their ideas.
-Besides having access to different energy system simulators, they can draw on implementations of current best practices and standards, such as the ones developed by the Green Software Foundation~\cite{SCI}.
-Lastly, a common testbed can enhance the comparability of evaluations, by promoting the utilization of common datasets and implementations. \end{itemize}